blockchain-working-group/primer/README.md

 Published Content Review Process	15
 Distribution of Draft Content	15

-This page is blank.
-(Author, please delete the manual page break and the text on this page if your paper’s TOC spans two pages.)

 ## History & Drivers, the New Era of Digital Records

 "A gentleman named Hans Bethe who was one of the OGs of quantum mechanics… One day he figured out for the first time the actual process that led to the thermonuclear fusion in stars at night.
 He goes out on a date.
 At one point in the evening his date is looking up at the night sky and says, 'Oh look at the stars, how beautiful they are.'
 And Bethe says, 'Yes, and I'm the only person in the world that knows how they work.'